devarops/RepRes_Blog/what_is_reproducible_research.md

 ## Computing environment

 We share the environment where we run the data analysis together with the source code.
-The Most popular format is `Dockerfile`.
+The most popular format is `Dockerfile`.
 A `Dockerfile`<sup id ="4">[4](#dockerfile)</sup> is a plain text file containing all the commands needed to assemble a software container with the environment required to run our data analysis.

 ## Automation

-Access to source code, raw data, and the computing environment is necessary but not necessary sufficient to ensure reproducibility.
+Access to the source code, the raw data, and the computing environment is necessary but not enough to ensure reproducibility.
 To continually verify the reproducibility of our results, we must automate its production.
 Ideally, we will automatically verify that our results are reproducible every time we make a change.

 ## Conclution

 Reproducible Research makes it easy for us to collaborate with other researchers.
 The practices of Reproducible Research include sharing the source code, raw data, and computing environment that we used to produce our results.
-In addition, we automate the entire workflow: data acquisition, processing and analysis; the export of graphs and tables; the update of the technical report.
+In addition, we automate the entire workflow: data acquisition, processing and analysis; the export of figures and tables; the update of the technical report.
 This automation assures us that other researchers can reproduce our results and that we can easily collaborate with them.